jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 Recording Function
 Participants can record a meeting by clicking the icon in the bottom menu bar during a meeting. click **Stop Recording** to stop recording the meeting.
 After the meeting, the system will automatically convert the record file to MP4 format for saving.
 If the participant doesn’t click **Stop Recording** and click to end the meeting, the system will automatically convert and save the record file.
 Record File Path Setting
 Click the icon in the upper left corner of the function panel.
-In the pop-up setting window, click **Record** - “Change Save Path” to modify the save path of the record file, or click **Open” to open the folder where the record file is in.
+In the pop-up setting window, click **Record** - "Change Save Path" to modify the save path of the record file, or click **Open" to open the folder where the record file is in.
 1.2.13	 Attention Tracking
     When the host or any participant is sharing the desktop, any participant who does not set the shared contents in the focus state would be marked in the host’s list.
 1.2.14	 Exit from a Meeting